rzuckerm/glotter2/doc/directory-level-configuration.rst

       naming: "hyphen"

     notes:
-      - "Mathematica is untestable because there it requires a commercial license"
+      - "Mathematica is untestable because it requires a commercial license"